google-deepmind/mujoco/doc/XMLreference.rst

    Vector of joint velocities, copied into mjData.qvel when the simulation state is set to this keyframe.
 :at:`act`: :at-val:`real(mjModel.na), "0 0 ..."`
    Vector of actuator activations, copied into mjData.act when the simulation state is set to this keyframe.
+:at:`ctrl`: :at-val:`real(mjModel.nu), "0 0 ..."`
+   Vector of controls, copied into mjData.ctrl when the simulation state is set to this keyframe.
+:at:`mpos`: :at-val:`real(3*mjModel.nmocap), default = mjModel.body_pos`
+   Vector of mocap body positions, copied into mjData.mocap_pos when the simulation state is set to this keyframe.
+:at:`mquat`: :at-val:`real(4*mjModel.nmocap), default = mjModel.body_quat`
+   Vector of mocap body quaternions, copied into mjData.mocap_quat when the simulation state is set to this keyframe.